BolunDai0216/OptimizationNotes/docs/source/convex_optimization/duality.md

 # Duality

-Dualtiy is an important concept in optimization.
+Duality is an important concept in optimization.
+We can view it from two angles.